LBCAssist

 Terms and Conditions

-Version 2026-05-16.5 | Effective May 16, 2026
+Version 2026-06-30.1 | Effective June 30, 2026

 Home Privacy SLA Termination

-LBC Assist and the lbcassist.com domain are owned and operated by Caveman AI LLC.
+LBCAssist and the lbcassist.com domain are owned and operated by Caveman AI LLC.

 1. Agreement and Incorporated Documents

-These Terms and Conditions govern access to and use of the LBC Assist service, website, web applications, APIs, mobile-related features, and related services provided through lbcassist.com and related domains by Caveman AI LLC, doing business as LBC Assist (collectively, the "Service").
+These Terms and Conditions govern access to and use of the LBCAssist service, website, web applications, APIs, mobile-related features, and related services provided through lbcassist.com and related domains by Caveman AI LLC, doing business as LBCAssist (collectively, the "Service").
 By creating an account, clicking to accept, accessing, or using the Service, you agree to these Terms and Conditions.

 The Privacy Policy, Service Level Addendum, and Termination and Suspension Policy are incorporated into these Terms and Conditions by reference and form part of the agreement between you and Caveman AI LLC, owner and operator of the Service and the lbcassist.com domain ("Provider").